phwl/elec3607-lab/labs/lab1-gpio/README.md

 	line   7:    "SD_OC_N"       unused   input  active-high
 ```

+Using the above commands, demonstrate that you can make GPIO 26 high or
+low and verify using an oscilloscope.

+## 3. Libgpiod C code (30%)

 The code in ```lab1-gpio/lab1-gpio/lab1/libgpiod_blink.c``` is a skeleton code.
 Complete the parts labelled ```XXX``` to create a program that will